Monday, Dec. 22, 2014

 In his role as dean, David's philosophy is to provide students with unconditional support and offer them purposeful activities for growth and development outside the classroom.

-David was born in Washington DC and is married to the former Linda Gay Cook and they have two grown sons, Jonathan and Paxton.
+David was born in Washington DC and is married to the former Linda Gay Cook.
+They have two grown sons, Jonathan and Paxton.
+Jonathan and his wife, Emily, have blessed David and Linda with their first grandchild, Caroline Elizabeth.